issac0723/issac0723.github.io/_projects/5_project.md

 ---

 **Duration**:June 2022 - Present
-**Description**: This study aims to understand the landscape of how researcher in HCI talks about things related to people’s goals.
+**Description**: This study aimed to understand the state of goal-setting research in the HCI field and scrutinize its evolution over the past decade.
+We conducted a systematic review of full-text HCI research papers on the topic that involved different aspects of individual goal-related research.

 <br>